ovaistariq/cookbook-multipath/README.md

   This cookbook provides provides the ability to configure Device Mapper Multipath MPIO for Fibre-Channel and iSCSI storage attached systems.

-  A generic template, as well as four vendor-specific templates are included within this cookbook.
+  A generic template, a customizable template, as well as four vendor-specific templates are included within this cookbook.
 Included vendor-specific templates are for Equallogic iSCSI, EMC Clariion, Dell Powervault MDxxxx and PureStorage storage arrays.